jmursi/Jmursi.github.io/_pages/about.md

 Here's what I have been upto lately: <br/><br/>
 ◎ __June 15, 2023__: Working on model compression in biomedical NLP, and how it affects downstream tasks like fairness this summer with Dr. Amit Awekar <br/><br/>
 ◎ __May 5, 2023__: Graduated from Georgia Tech with a master's in Computer Science (Machine Learning specialization).<img src="https://github.com/AnganaB/AnganaB.github.io/assets/30426258/d38e0e95-333b-4c5a-9a0d-f4e59d2f3556" alt="drawing" style="width:25px;"/><br/><br/>
+◎ __April 20-24, 2023__: Attended my first PyCon at Salt Lake City, Utah (awarded a full travel and attendee grant), and gave a talk about "_Approaches to Fairness and Bias Mitigation in NLP_" ([Talk Link!](https://www.youtube.com/watch?v=f0bEx1yT72o)) <br/><br/>
+◎ __Aug 15, 2022__: Started my fall internship at DFKI and Saarland University in Saarbrücken, Germany under the guidance of Prof. Josef van Genabith and Dr. Cristina Expaña Bonet.
+Worked on the problem of translationese, multilingualism, and interpretability of neural networks. <br/><br/>
+◎ __May 20, 2022__: Spent my summer at the language lab under the guidance of Prof. James W Pennebaker at UT Austin, wherein I worked on understanding the language used in social media pertaining to drugs and using computational techniques to determine changes over time. <br/><br/>
+◎ __Aug 23, 2021__: Started my master's at Georgia Tech! <br/><br/>

+<h2>Research</h2>